rjknell-zz/Ioslides_css/README.md

 To change the formatting you will need to edit slidestyles2.css, which will hopefully be made easier by the commenting.

+## Test slides
+There is a set of test slides available as an .Rmd file and also as the html.

 ## Final note

 I am very much an amateur with .css files.
 If you see a mistake or a better way to do things please let me know.